TroyLaPolice/European-Neolithic-Expansion/README.md

 This reproduction function runs for each individual each generation.
 In the reproduction function the phenotype of new offspring is tagged with the Z coordinate of the individual.
 We also see this in the function where the individuals are initialized at the start of the simulation.

 The offspring then moves away from its parents within a specified distance range.
 The code is slightly different given the map or square.
-This is becuase the individuals can't persist in the ocean.
+This is because the individuals can't persist in the ocean.

 Color is also specified here.
 It can be based on ancestry proportion or simply what the individual is behaviorally- HG or farmer.